Statistics of polymer extensions in turbulent channel flow: Introduction

 \section{Introduction}

-Turbulent flows with polymer additives have been an active field of interest since the early experiments of Toms~\cite{toms49} which showed the phenomenon of drag reduction on the addition of small amounts (few parts per million) of long-chained polymers to turbulent wall-bounded flows.
-If disturbed from its equilibrium configuration it relaxes back and for simplest polymer models this relaxation is governed by a single time scale $\taup$.
-If such a polymer is then placed in a straining flow where the strain can be characterised by inverse of a time scale $\tauf$ the polymer can go from its coiled state to a stretched state if the ratio of the two time scales, the Weissenberg number $\Wi > 1$~\cite{squ05}.
+Turbulent flows with polymer additives have been an active field of interest since the discovery~\cite{toms49} of the phenomenon of drag reduction on the addition of small amounts (few parts per million) of long-chained polymers to turbulent wall-bounded flows.
+Polymers are long-chained complex molecules which have roughly spherical equilibrium configurations, known as the ``coiled'' state.
+In the simplest models of polymers, the relaxation of the polymers to the coiled state can be described by a single time scale $\taup$.
+If such a polymer is then placed in a straining flow, where the strain can be characterised by inverse of a time scale $\tauf$, the polymer can go from its coiled state to a stretched state if the ratio of the two time scales, the Weissenberg number $\Wi > 1$~\cite{squ05}.
 Thus in turbulent flows with strong strain the polymers can go through coil-stretch transition; the stretched polymers can then make significant contribution to the Reynolds stresses and this can result in drag-reduction~\cite{lum73,hin77}.
-Thus to understand drag-reduction we must understand not only the mechanism of coil-stretch transition and but also the statistical properties of the stretched polymers.
+Hence to understand drag-reduction we must first understand the mechanism of coil-stretch transition.
+Also note that the back-reaction of the polymers to the flow becomes significant only when the polymers have undergone coil-stretch transition, thus to study coil-stretch transition itself, it may be safe to consider passive polymers.

-On the analytical side, the mechanism of coil-stretch transition in synthetic turbulent flows for simple dumbell models of polymers have been elucidated in Refs.~\cite{bal+fux+leb00,che00,tur07}.
-These studies use a flow that is white-in-time and smooth on the smallest scales -- the so called Batchelor-Kraichnan flow -- and linear and nonlinear models for polymers with a single characteristic relaxation time $\taup$.
-Further they ignore the backreaction of the polymers to the fluid.
-For linear polymers below coil-stretch transition Ref.~\cite{bal+fux+leb00} predicts a power-law tail for the probability distribution function (PDF) of polymer extension.
-The exponent of the power-law $\alpha$ can be obtained via the Cramer's function of the PDF of the finite-time Lyapunov exponent of Lagrangian particles in the flow, v.i.z.,